From seafood-obsessed Japan to kebab-loving Iran, I’ve learnt that thriving as a vegan traveller is an acquired art. Behold, all my vegan travel tips.

 In Switzerland, the accommodation listing on HappyCow led me to stay with a vegan Swiss family in a dreamy little village, where I feasted on carob brownies and vegan rosti.

-Looking for vegan spots recommended on HappyCow, I’ve found myself in neighbourhoods I wouldn’t otherwise have explored and met passionate vegan owners I wouldn’t otherwise have met.
+Looking for vegan offerings recommended on HappyCow, I’ve found myself in neighbourhoods I wouldn’t otherwise have explored and met passionate vegan owners I wouldn’t otherwise have met.
 Who knew the search for great vegan food can begin right in your palm!

-Learn how to ask for vegan food in the local language
+Get past language barriers by learning how to ask for vegan food in the local language

 This is almost a no-brainer, yet it took me a while to master it.
 The trick is often not to directly ask for plant-based food, nor to explain what you can’t eat.
 Because many people who haven’t entertained vegans / vegetarians before tend to think that all we can eat is